 Crude Oil Monthly Seasonal Pattern Since 1977

-The teal bar on the chart at upper right on the previous page highlights April as the seasonally strongest month of the year for West Texas Intermediate crude oil prices since 1977.
-It represents the beginning of a five-month period of overall seasonal strength that includes the four strongest months of the year, interrupted by one month of seasonal weakness in June.
+The green bar on the chart at upper right on the previous page highlights April as the seasonally strongest month of the year for West Texas Intermediate crude oil prices since 1977.
+It represents the midpoint of a three-month period of acute seasonal strength in oil prices that also includes the 3rd (March) and 4th (May) strongest months of the year.

-The height of the teal bar indicates that, on average since 1977, crude oil prices have risen by 2.77% in April.
-The red line shows that, also on average since 1977, crude oil prices have posted a positive April close 55% of the time.
+The height of the green bar indicates that, on average since 1977, crude oil prices have risen by 3.22% in April.
+The red line, which plots crude oil prices’ monthly closing levels during 2015, shows that they closely tracked their long term seasonal pattern last year.